 Getting Started

-- Obtain a Client ID and Client Secret for Authentication from Bloom onboarding process.
-You will also need your organization's slug, obtained during this process as well.
+- Obtain a Client ID and Client Secret for Authorization from the Bloom onboarding process.
+Your organization's slug is also needed, obtained during this process as well.

-- Create a user using the RegisterOrganizationUser GraphQL Mutation, with you user's information and the organization slug obtained above.
+- Create a user using the RegisterOrganizationUser GraphQL Mutation, with the user's information and the organization slug obtained above.
 Optionally, check if a user exists with the email by using the UserExistsWithEmail GraphQL Query.
+In Bloom's sandbox environment, there is a limit of 100 users per organization.
+There is no limit in the production environment.

-- Grab the correct GraphQL URL from the What URL Should I be Using .
-Use this URL for all following operations.
+- Grab the correct GraphQL URL from What URL Should I be Using .
+Use this URL for all following GraphQL operations.

-- Authenticate by providing the Client ID and Client Secret obtained in step 1 as a bearer token header.
-This step requires organization scoped authentication (see Enablement Services Authentication).
+- Authorization is provided via the Client ID and Client Secret obtained in step 1 as a bearer token header.
+This step requires organization scoped authentication (see Enablement Services Authorization).

 Authorization: Bearer client_id:client_secret